Andrew McCutchen Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Cardinals pitching staff ranks 16th in MLB.
+- The Cardinals pitching staff is 16th in the league with a collective 8.7 strikeouts per nine innings.

-- The Cardinals' 4.26 team ERA ranks 16th among all MLB pitching staffs.
+- The Cardinals have the 18th-ranked team ERA across all league pitching staffs (4.32).

-- Cardinals pitchers combine to give up 58 home runs (one per game), the ninth-fewest in the league.
+- Cardinals pitchers combine to give up 60 home runs (one per game), the ninth-fewest in baseball.

-- Flaherty makes the start for the Cardinals, his 12th of the season.
-He is 3-4 with a 4.81 ERA and 58 strikeouts through 58 2/3 innings pitched.
+- Montgomery (2-6) gets the starting nod for the Cardinals in his 12th start of the season.
+He has a 4.48 ERA in 60 1/3 innings pitched, with 55 strikeouts.

-- His last time out was on Saturday against the Cleveland Guardians, when the righty went seven innings, surrendering one earned run while giving up seven hits.
+- His last time out was on Sunday against the Cleveland Guardians, when the lefty threw five innings, surrendering two earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.